Estimated reading time: 4 minutes

 Don’t forget business insurance.

 Liability insurance can provide another layer of liability protection for you and your small business.
 For example, workplace injuries and certain lawsuits can result in big legal fees if you don’t have adequate insurance coverage.
-However, if you have insurance, there will be funds available to defend and pay a claim.
+However, funds will be available to defend and pay a claim if you have insurance.
 Talk to an insurance agent or broker to determine the best coverage for your business.